jscottb/micropython-dweet-example/README.md

 # micropython-dweet-example
-An example script with an ESP running micropython watching for dweets

 A simple example of using Micropython on an ESP (8266 in this case) to connect to and internet connected wifi and watching the incoming tweets from Dweet.io